roman-corgi/corgidrp/docs/source/l1_to_l2b_e2e.rst

 2. **L2b Data** - Processed Level 2b data files.
 3. **Cals** - Calibration files required for processing.

 If you don't have all the datasets downloaded, make sure you at least have these three files to run the test promptly.
 The script imports necessary libraries and determines the directory containing the script.

-The script imports necessary libraries and determines the directory containing the script.

 .. code-block:: python

     import argparse